steve-crouch/course-material.old/technology_and_tooling/ide/python.md

 ### Running the Script from the Command Line

-You'll remember that we were originally running the Python interpreter directly from the command line earlier.
 From within the same terminal, type:

 ~~~bash
 which python3